ttiny/deploy/examples/tutorial/README.md

    message in the output of the server.

    ```
-   (1) Incomming request 192.30.252.34 2015-09-22T13:39:13.619Z .
+   (1) Incoming request 192.30.252.34 2015-09-22T13:39:13.619Z .
    (1) Unable to handle payload.
    ```

 3. Lets modify one file in the repo so GitHub will send a push notification.
-Let's edit `myscript.sh` and change what the whale is saying from `boo` to `moo`.
+Lets edit `myscript.sh` and change what the whale is saying from `boo` to `moo`.

    ![Cause GitHub webhook](https://raw.github.com/Perennials/deploy/master/examples/tutorial/screenshots/webhook-6.png)